seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Of favour from myself and all our house;
 And yet I must remember you, my lord,
 We were the first and dearest of your friends.
-It was myself, my sister and her son,
+It was myself, my brother and his son,
 That brought you home and boldly did outdare
 The dangers of the time.
 You swore to us,
 That you did nothing purpose 'gainst the state;